mntcloud/mntcloud/README.md

-### Yup, I'm not soo proficient in English
+### Yup, I'm sometimes not soo proficient in English
-but I do my best, so keep that in mind
+but I do my best in it, so keep that in mind